orgua/shepherd_v2_planning/21_hw_design_cape.rst

     - prepare calibration
     - ordered not enough 15uH Coils, need 30 more
     - check remainder of BOM for emu-only assembly
+	- full version has 276 parts, 42 unique, without recorder 219 / 39
+		- previous design had 160 parts, 59 unique
+    - shepV1 had a user-space led, which is still there, same pin, but pru-controlled, was it the same in v1?
+	- add open source hardware logo?

 Part Changes (after Mouser-Order - NOW already ordered)